ryanrhymes/panns/README.md

 #### Load a dataset

 As mentioned, panns assumes that we are working on a row-based matrix.
-Before indexing your dataset, you can load row vector one by one into panns using `add_vector(v)`. `v` is supposed to be a numpy row vector.
+Before indexing your dataset, you can load row vector one by one into panns using `add_vector(v)`.
+Variable `v` is supposed to be a numpy row vector.

 ```python
 # 1. load a data point from your dataset